HorseSword/joplin-plugin-notellm/README.md

 After installing this plugin, you should go to settings to configure your ai options.
 At least input one URL, API key, and model name.

-You can configure two LLMs and switch between them.
+You can configure up to 3 LLMs and switch among them.

 ![image-20250211191521564](./_img/image-20250211191521564.png)